ezramizrahi/hashtagifier/README.md

 ```

 # Use
-Takes a string, strips it of spaces and returns a hashtag.
+Takes a string, strips it of non-alphanumeric characters and returns a hashtag.

 ```javascript
 const hashtagifier = require('hashtagifier');